dbojdo/bcmath/README.md

 ```

 ## Release note
 This version 1.1 breaks a backward compatibility.
-Until now **BcMathNumber**:
+Since now **BcMathNumber**:
  * is immutable (removed *setValue* method)
  * has no instance property *scale* (removed instance methods *getScale* / *setScale*) as number itself can't have a *scale*